-- ► Each year the National Assembly determines a National Insurance Amount (G), now NOK79,216.
-Gifts with a total value below 1⁄2 G each year are exempt from IHT.
-The exemption does not apply when the gift consists of unlisted shares, participation in partnerships, other types of unlisted securities, real estate and insurance policy or payment of premium to such insurance policies. - Periodical gifts for support or educational purposes as long as the gifts have been used before the donor's death. - ► Testamentary donations in favor of institutions and foundations, whose purpose is considered to be charitable or of public interest, are exempt, provided certain criteria are met.
-For other donations, the Ministry of Finance may grant an exemption, provided it may be proved that the assets are "used for charitable purposes."
+- Each year the National Assembly determines a National Insurance Amount (G), now NOK82,122.
+Gifts with a total value below one-half G each year are exempt from IHT.
+The exemption does not apply when the gift consists of unlisted shares, participation in partnerships, other types of unlisted securities, real estate and insurance policy or payment of premium to such insurance policies. - Periodical gifts for support or educational purposes as long as the gifts have been used before the donor's death. - Testamentary donations in favor of institutions and foundations, whose purpose is considered to be charitable or of public interest, are exempt, provided certain criteria are met.
+For other donations, the Ministry of Finance may grant an exemption, provided it is proven that the assets are "used for charitable purposes."
 If the criteria to grant an exemption are not available for all of the assets, the department may grant a partial relief.

-When receiving an inheritance or gift subject to IHT, one is required to notify the tax office in the region where the deceased person or donor resides.
-If the deceased or the donor is resident abroad, the notification must be sent to the tax office, Skatt Øst - Oslo.
+When receiving an inheritance or gift subject to IHT, a person must notify the tax office in the region where the deceased person or donor resides.
+If the deceased or the donor is a resident abroad, the notification must be sent to the tax office, Skatt Øst - Oslo.

-In cases of inheritance, the time limit for the notification is six months after the death occurs.
+In cases of inheritance, the time limit for the notification is 6 months after death.
 If there has been public administration of an estate, the payment of taxes should be made as soon as the estate is settled.